GoogleCloudPlatform/cloud-data-quality/README.md

 make build
 ```

+The build step depends on `sandboxfs` in order to ensure the build artifact has as little dependencies on the host environment as possible.
+Ensure `sandboxfs` is installed by following the instructions at: https://github.com/bazelbuild/sandboxfs/blob/master/INSTALL.md

+You can read more about Bazel sandboxing here: https://docs.bazel.build/versions/master/sandboxing.html

-and run it (this will show the help text):
+You can then run the resulting zip artifact by passing it into any Python interpreter (this will show the help text):

 ```
 python bazel-bin/clouddq/clouddq_patched.zip --help